Manuscript Collecting Areas

 - Maintaining awareness of existing strengths of other institutions collecting in similar areas to this department’s collections, and

-- Avoiding excessive competition or costly duplication of materials whenever possible.
+- Avoiding competition or costly duplication of materials whenever possible.

 Media, format, volume, and condition of materials: